 Connected Worker Solutions Becomes A Core Pillar of Industrial Digital TransformationLNS Research finds a strong correlation between companies that implement connected worker technologies and profitability, IX success and operational performance.

 As the risk environment continues to evolve due to the pandemic, many manufacturers are facing a greater degree of complexity, change and uncertainty than ever before.
-To address these business challenges, organizations are doubling down on their commitment to industrial digital transformation (IX) according to a LNS Research report.
+To address these business challenges, organizations are doubling down on their commitment to industrial digital transformation (IX) according to an LNS Research report.

 In fact, they found that 43% of companies have increased their commitment to IX programs since COVID-19.
 The report further notes that the priority focus for these initiatives as a result of the pandemic is the connected worker.
+For deeper insights, download the full LNS Research report.

 Why are Manufacturers using Connected Worker Solutions?